reeshuffled/reeshuffled.github.io/_posts/2023-06-27-Lessons-Learned-Living-Alone.md

 ---
 layout: article
-categories: Articles
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "5 Lessons I Learned About Living Alone"
+title: 5 Lessons I Learned About Living Alone
 slug: living-alone-lessons
-description: "In summer of 2023, I moved into an apartment by myself and started living alone for the first time in my life.
-These are my reflections and lessons learned from the first month of living alone about the pros and cons of living alone."
+description: In summer of 2023, I moved into an apartment by myself and started living alone for the first time in my life.
+These are my reflections and lessons learned from the first month of living alone about the pros and cons of living alone.
+category: Garden
 ---

 1. Cleaning is a full-time hobby (or job).